 What if?
-What if I knew without a doubt I’d turn the corner tomorrow?
+What if I knew without a doubt I’d turn the corner and leave the room tomorrow?
 Let’s gloss over the how-would-I-know part of the question and assume that I do know tomorrow’s the day and I won’t escape it.
 What would I do today?

 Would I call the kids?
-Would I have a party?
+Have a party?
 (Of less than five, of course.)
 Would I take a drive to the mountains or the ocean?
 Would I sit down at my Dell Window to the World and write a blog?

 Take ten minutes or ten years, right now, to think about it.
 What is so important on your to-do list that it must be done before you die tomorrow.
-It might just whittle that list down a bit.
+If you think about it, seriously think about it, it might just whittle that list down a bit.
 Just sayin’.